 4. Is there any difference by time of day, day of week and time of year of birth in stillbirth and infant death rates or in the extent to which babies or their mothers are readmitted to hospital?
 If so, does this relate to the length of the pregnancy or how the baby is delivered?

 We are not using individuals’ names and addresses to do this project.
 The information accessed includes NHS numbers, dates of birth and postcodes.
 This is being held electronically on a secure system at ONS and access is only given to authorised users.
 All our project members have a legal duty to keep information about individual mothers and their babies confidential.
 City adheres to the principles of medical confidentiality.
-Personal data, as defined in the Data protection Act 1998, the will not be disclosed by City or ONS to third parties except for other authorised researchers who have obtained the necessary permissions.
+Personal data, as defined in the Data protection Act 1998, will not be disclosed by City or ONS to third parties except for other authorised researchers who have obtained the necessary permissions to process the data in secure conditions.
 These obligations shall continue without limit in time.

 Where to find the results so far

-Our report on the project so far will be published by the National Institute for Health Research and a summary will appear on ONS’ web site.
-A lay summary and other information about the project can be found at https://www.journalslibrary.nihr.ac.uk/programmes/hsdr/1213693/#/ More detailed publications can be found in City Research Online http://openaccess.city.ac.uk/
+Our report on the project so far has been published by the National Institute for Health Research and can be found at https://www.journalslibrary.nihr.ac.uk/programmes/hsdr/1213693/#/.
+It includes a lay summary.
+Other information about the project can be found on this web site and a summary can be found on ONS’ web site. [link to follow] More detailed publications can be found in City Research Online http://openaccess.city.ac.uk/

-If you would like to know more about the project and how we are going to use the data, please contact us at:
+If you would like to know more about the project and how we are using the data, please contact:

 Mail: Professor Alison Macfarlane, Centre for Maternal and Child Health Research, School of Health Sciences, City, University of London.
 Northampton Square EC1V 0HB